AFaria20s/LostOS/README.md

 # Lost OS

 Lost OS is a bare-metal x86 operating system written in C.
-It boots in QEMU and on real hardware, gives you a shell to play with and is where the usual low-level pieces get built one by one.
+It boots in QEMU and on real hardware, gives you an interactive shell, and builds a complete low-level stack from disk access to a text editor.

-Every command, every color on the screen, every bit of input handling, and every file read from disk is running on code from this repo.
+Every command, every color on screen, every keyboard event and every file read from disk is handled by code in this repository.

 ## Screenshots